Geology of Mercury: Difficulties in exploration

-Mercury's geological history
+Geological history

-Like the Earth, Moon and Mars, Mercury's geologic history is divided up into eras.
+Like the Earth, Moon and Mars, Mercury's geologic history is divided into eras.
 From oldest to youngest, these are: the pre-Tolstojan, Tolstojan, Calorian, Mansurian, and Kuiperian.
-These ages are based on relative dating only.
+Their ages are based on relative dating only.

 After the formation of Mercury along with the rest of the Solar System 4.6 billion years ago, heavy bombardment by asteroids and comets ensued.
 The last intense bombardment phase, the Late Heavy Bombardment came to an end about 3.8 billion years ago.
 Some regions or massifs, a prominent one being the one that formed the Caloris Basin, were filled by magma eruptions from within the planet.
 These created smooth intercrater plains similar to the maria found on the Moon.

 Later, as the planet cooled and contracted, its surface began to crack and form ridges; these surface cracks and ridges can be seen on top of other features, such as the craters and smoother plains—a clear indication that they are more recent.

 Mercury's period of volcanism ended when the planet's mantle had contracted enough to prevent further lava from breaking through to the surface.
 This probably occurred at some point during its first 700 or 800 million years of history.

 Since then, the main surface processes have been intermittent impacts.